 Adventure in Outback NSW

-Outback NSW will reward you with unforgettable activities and adventures.
-Explore ancient World Heritage wilderness, visit incredible Aboriginal sites, tour stunning natural wetlands teeming with birdlife.
-Spend a night out under the stars, either as a do-it-yourself expedition, road trip or as part of an organised tour.
+With rugged landscapes, ancient World Heritage wilderness and stunning natural wetlands teeming with birdlife, Outback NSW is made for adventure.
+Spend a night out under the stars and uncover incredible Aboriginal sites.
+Visit the region as a do-it-yourself expedition, road trip or part of an organised tour.

-Enjoy a paddleboat down the mighty Darling River from the heritage towns of Bourke, Wilcannia and Wentworth.
-Tour more spectacular waterways in the Paroo-Darling National Park, an area of outstanding beauty where you can swim, kayak and relax by Peery Lake or settle down for the night at Coach and Horses.
+Take a paddleboat down the Darling River, and discover the heritage river port towns of Bourke, Walgett and Tilpa.
+Tour more waterways in the Paroo-Darling National Park, an area of outstanding beauty, where you can swim, kayak and relax by Peery Lake, or pitch a tent at Coach and Horses campground.

-About 40 minutes' drive from Bourke you will find the vast Gundabooka National Park, an area rich in Aboriginal heritage.
-Camp in the outback, see aboriginal rock art and walk near the majestic Mount Gunderbooka.
-You can also you can stay in the historic Redbank Homestead or Shearers’ Quarters.
+About 50 minutes' drive from Bourke you will find the vast Gundabooka National Park, an area rich in Aboriginal heritage.
+Camp in the Outback, see Aboriginal rock art and walk near the majestic Mount Gunderbooka.
+You can also stay in the historic Redbank Homestead or Belah Shearers’ Quarters.

-A visit to the Living Desert Sculptures, 9 km from Broken Hill, is an iconic Outback NSW adventure experience.
-The Heritage-listed city of Broken Hill is a culturally rich base for the intrepid explorer, with NSW TrainLink’s Explorer trains and the Indian Pacific connecting Broken Hill with Sydney and other Outback NSW towns including Nyngan, Cobar, Wilcannia, Menindee and Broken Hill.
+The heritage-listed city of Broken Hill is a culturally rich base for the intrepid explorer.
+A visit to the Living Desert Reserve and Sculptures is a must.
+NSW TrainLink’s Explorer trains and the Indian Pacific connect Broken Hill with Sydney and other Outback NSW towns including Nyngan, Cobar, Wilcannia and Menindee.